ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 Returns a function object, i.e. a specific action for a specific Fusionator.
 Actors are created automatically when a calling [*createFusionator()*](#createFusionator).
 The *actorId* is the functions name defined in the Fusionator.
 Using namespaces helps to avoid naming collisions, when using multiple Fusionators.
+If namespace is not given, the default namespace is used.

  {% highlight javascript %}
  var fooNS = 'fooNamespace';

  NanoFlux.createFusionator({
- 	// will be mapped to actor name 'addItem' myAction  : function(previousState, args){
+ 	// will be mapped to actor name 'myAction' myAction  : function(previousState, args){
  		return {
  		    bar: { foo:  "foo"},